 - Automatic printing of shipping labels and documents

-- Coordinating rate quoting and comparison, and providing the options direct to your customer
+- Coordinating rate quoting and comparison, and providing the options directly to your customer

-- Integrating your shipping software with software used by the shipping companies
+- Integrating your shipping software with the software used by the shipping companies

 - Automating workflows to continually track shipping progress and keep the orders moving through the system

 Using these Technology solutions helps you deliver your product reliably with minimal manual activity.
-This helps to keep your customer happy and to improve your operating profit margin.
+This helps to keep your customers happy and to improve your operating profit margin.